Rizumu85/Substance-Painter-Photoshop-export-Modified-Rizum/README.md

-# Photoshop Export Modified by Rizum - Substance 3D Painter plugin
+# Substance 3D Painter plugin for exporting to Photoshop

 This plugin is originally based on the Substance 3D Painter's Photoshop Export plugin and has been modified by Rizum.
 I added an option to specify the dilation amount when padding is turned off and removed the original color correction script, which was altering the original colors of the layers.